danilofeijo/soccerApi/README.md

 - DELETE

 ## API Tests side
-For now, we have the basic scenarios are covered by automated tests.
+We have basic scenarios for given methods:
+- GET (all and by ID)
+- POST
+- PUT
+- DELETE

+We also have alternative scenarios for given methods:
+- POST
+- DELETE

 # Environment Set Up
 Setting up the environmet is quick and simple.
 Simply follow the instructions below